Easy Spinach Salad and Wheat Berries Recipe

-For this latest post on all things Dallas, inspiration for this Spinach Salad with Wheat Berries and Blueberries recipe comes from local Dallas artist and musician Sam Lao.
-She’s supertalented and a true artist, who I expect will blow-up soon.
+For this latest post on all things Dallas, the inspiration for this easy Spinach Salad with Wheat Berries and Blueberries recipe comes from local Dallas artist and musician Sam Lao.
+She’s super talented and a true artist, who I expect will blow-up soon.

-I’ve always marvelled at the fact that despite only having a 6th grade education, my grandfather had such a brilliant mind and knew so many things.
+I’ve always marveled at the fact that despite only having a 6th-grade education, my grandfather had such a brilliant mind and knew so many things.
 It’s not like he had Google or Wikipedia to look up stuff.
 Even more impressive was the level of depth he could go on any subject.
 As I’ve gotten to know his side of the family over the years, I’ve been keenly aware of just how interesting many of them are.
 The one connecting factor I can attribute this to is the military.
-Most of the men, including my grandfather served which meant they either travelled abroad and/or lived in different cities over the years.
-Either way my grandfather was a listener, yet curious and seemed to be well known and liked by everyone even though he was not outgoing by any means.
+Most of the men, including my grandfather, served which meant they either traveled abroad and/or lived in different cities over the years.
+Either way, my grandfather was a listener, yet curious and seemed to be well known and liked by everyone even though he was not outgoing by any means.

 Great beats, better eats.
-Enjoy this spinach salad with wheat berries and blueberries!
+Enjoy this easy spinach salad with wheat berries and blueberries!

 - 1 cup hard wheat berries